vLeov/php-chess/docs/read-rav.md

 ![Figure 1](https://raw.githubusercontent.com/chesslablab/php-chess/master/docs/read-rav_01.png)
 Figure 1.
 The response received from PHP Chess can be displayed as an HTML table.

 Similarly as with Chess\Play\SanPlay and Chess\Play\LanPlay, [Chess\Play\RavPlay](https://github.com/chesslablab/php-chess/blob/master/tests/unit/Play/RavPlayTest.php) allows to play a RAV movetext.
-The most important method in this class is the fen() method.
-This method calculates the FEN history of a RAV movetext to be displayed for reading purposes as shown in Figure 1.
+The most important method in this class is the getFen() method.
+This method retrieves the FEN history of a RAV movetext to be displayed for reading purposes as shown in Figure 1.

 ```php
 use Chess\Play\RavPlay;